jbhopkins/bioxtasraw/docs/source/saxs/saxs_mw.rst

 **Disadvantages:**

-*   Provides no result for flexible systems
+*   Provides no result for flexible systems.
 *   Only works for proteins.

 Molecular weight from Bayesian inference